Web Analytics Made Easy -

 While theories of well-being differ considerably on what makes life go well, there is wide agreement that suffering makes life bad (Phillips, 2006).
 This near-universal consensus makes the question of suffering's predominance particularly significant for how we understand progress and how ethical priorities are derived.

 The question has ancient roots.
-Early Buddhist philosophy maintained that suffering (dukkha) fundamentally characterizes human existence and cannot be compensated by happiness—a claim anchored in the First Noble Truth (Beckwith, 2015, 26–32).
-In the Western tradition, a similar intuition appears in Schopenhauer's metaphysics and resurfaces in twentieth-century ethics through negative utilitarianism (Popper, 1945; Smart, 1958; Contestabile, 2014).
+Early Buddhist philosophy maintained that suffering (dukkha) fundamentally characterizes human existence and cannot be compensated by happiness (Beckwith, 2015, 26–32).
+In Western tradition, a similar intuition appears in Schopenhauer's metaphysics and resurfaces in twentieth-century ethics through negative utilitarianism (Popper, 1945; Smart, 1958; Contestabile, 2014).

 Yet the alleged predominance of suffering faces an empirical challenge.
 The World Happiness Report consistently finds that there are more happy than suffering people.
 Recent work in the progress-studies literature goes further, arguing that human well-being has been steadily improving (Rosling et al., 2018; Pinker, 2011, 2018).
 Does the ancient intuition of suffering's predominance collapse under empirical scrutiny?